What did the banks’ fail to do?

 The Banking Class Action is being jointly funded by leading Australian based funder, CASL and New Zealand’s pre-eminent litigation funder, LPF Group.
-Together they are funding the litigation on a success fee basis, at no upfront cost to the plaintiffs and will be entitled to repayment of the costs incurred in pursuing the Action and to a success fee, out of any proceeds from the case should the action be sucessful.
+Together they are funding the litigation on a success fee basis, at no upfront cost to the plaintiffs and will be entitled to repayment of the costs incurred in pursuing the Action and to a success fee, out of proceeds from the case should the action be successful.

 What is a class action?

 A class action is legal action brought by one or more named plaintiffs on behalf of a group of people who have the same or similar legal rights.

 Class actions promote access to justice by allowing groups of people with similar rights, issues and interests to band together and bring a single claim, pooling resources.
 This is especially important for claims like this one where it would likely be uneconomic for a single affected customer to bring a claim against their Bank because the amount in issue is too small relative to legal costs.

 The Banking Class Action alleges the Banks breached section 22 and section 48 of the Credit Contracts and Consumer Finance Act (CCCFA) and also relies on section 99.
 These provisions are described below.